slasyz/opinionated-go/README.md

 For URL routing:

 - [net/http.ServeMux](https://pkg.go.dev/net/http#ServeMux) from standard library is good enough
-- [httprouter](https://github.com/julienschmidt/httprouter) is more powerful, supports parameters like `/post/:id` and many more.
+- [httprouter](https://github.com/julienschmidt/httprouter) is more powerful, very fast, supports parameters like `/post/:id` and many more.
 Not actively developed right now, but widely adopted.
-- [chi](https://github.com/go-chi/chi) is powerful and lightweight too, has even more features.
+- [chi](https://github.com/go-chi/chi) is powerful and lightweight too, has even more features

 #### OpenAPI